wackerservices/SitemapAutogenerator/README.md

       'general': '0.7',
       'coresoftwaredeveloper': '0.8'
     },
-    pathsOutsideEmberApp: [ // Optional (if not included in ENV, this will be ignored) 'blog',
+    pathsOutsideEmberApp: [ // Optional (pathsOutsideEmberApp may be omitted) 'blog',
       'some/other/path.html'
     ]